-This is the website for the new International Journal of Disability and Social Justice (IJDSJ).
+This is the website for the International Journal of Disability and Social Justice (IJDSJ).
 We are a Peer-Review, Open Access journal, free to read online and with no article processing charges for authors.

 Disabled people make up roughly a fifth of the world’s population.
 As people with different forms of ascribed impairment or functional limitation, they continue to experience exclusion and disadvantage in all parts of the world because of ableism and an array of disabling attitudes, systems, structures and practices.
 Read the research published in the Journal to find out about these processes of disablement.
 The Journal always aims to critique, re-imagine and develop new approaches to social justice for disabled people.
 We are concerned with critiquing injustice and finding ways to build inclusive environments, technologies and societies.